alibaba/FederatedScope/README.md

 A detailed tutorial is provided on our [website](https://federatedscope.io/).

 ## News
+- [06-13-2022] Declaration of Emergency: Based on our preliminary findings, it seems that our project is receiving an unknown attack and the number of stars is increasing abnormally.
+We are paying close attention to slove this issue.
 - [05-25-2022] Our paper [FederatedScope-GNN](https://arxiv.org/abs/2204.05562) has been accepted by KDD'2022!
 - [05-06-2022] We release FederatedScope v0.1.0!